 Speaking of which, I’ve been working in time intervals for six months.

-Every part lasts half an hour: 25-minute staying focused on work and a 5-minute break.
+Every part lasts half an hour: 25 minutes staying focused on work and a 5-minute break.

 The most beautiful thing about the Pomodoro technique is that it forces me to remember to take breaks.

-Definitely, it’s so easy to forget taking breaks while working at home without coworkers, lunch break, or a corporate kitchen.
+Definitely, it’s so easy to forget to take breaks while working at home without coworkers, lunch breaks, or a corporate kitchen.